supersimple/alphabetify-ex/README.md

     def deps do
       [{:alphabetify, "~> 1.0.0"}]
     end

-  2. Ensure `alphabetify` is started before your application:

-    elixir
-    def application do
-      [applications: [:alphabetify]]
-    end

 ## Important
-Version 1.0.0 uses dets to store the hash.
+Version 1.0.0 uses DETS to store the hash.
 If you are upgrading from an earlier version, you will want to seed your hash again to transfer your last used hash to the new data store.